 It’s extremely bothersome, considering how mass incarceration impacts black families at present.
 I know they could not see this far in the future, but what about those that came after them?

 I remind myself daily that, I don’t want my legacy to be that I knew things were wrong but bothered to do nothing to change them.
 I firmly believe that at the most basic level, people have the right to be treated with dignity and respect.
 It amazes me how some make excuses for injustice.
 I often wonder if this how the field negro vs the house negro thing plays out?
 It’s okay to be angry and pissed.
 Too often, there are some who like to “hush” the emotions of others.
 Which often leads to silencing their voice.

 Particularly, within the black community, we often look for others to leads us.
 I hope we truly break the “messiah” mentality.
 It’s going to take a concerted effort by all to combat what we are facing.
 The issues with appointing one person as a leader or voice of the community are that they can be easily targeted and taken down!
 Then, the progress stops.
 History has taught us this.

-However, recently, I have come to the conclusion that if we really want to change, part of that involves getting involved and changing some of these organizations for the better and assisting them with revving the power relevancy they once had, so that the generations that come after, will have some stable shoulders to stand on.
+I have come to the conclusion that if we really want to change, part of that involves getting involved and changing some of these organizations for the better and assisting them with reviving the power and relevancy they once had, so that the generations that come after will have some stable shoulders to stand on.